1985 Aeroflot Antonov An-12 shoot-down: Crash

 According to eyewitness reports and the black box recordings, the An-12BP took off from Cuito Cuanavale at 11:20 am.
 About 15 minutes into the flight at the altitude of approximately 10,000 feet (3,000 m) the pilot reported an explosion to air traffic control on the aircraft's port side next to the wing and engines.
 Seconds later the pilot also reported that the transport was experiencing problems with engines three and four and stated his intention to turn towards Menongue airport, located less than 50 km away, for an emergency landing.
-After the explosion, the cargo of two massive tank engines came loose and shifted, altering the aircraft's center of gravity and causing it to bank to the port side.
+After the explosion, the cargo of two massive tank engines became loose and shifted, altering the aircraft's center of gravity and causing it to bank to the port side.
 The black box recordings indicated that the crew tried to level the An-12 and turn it towards Menongue's airport for an emergency landing; however, 47 seconds after the missile detonated, the port wing exploded and separated from the aircraft.
 The burning aircraft then crashed in a field about 43 km away from Menongue, with the main part of the widespread wreckage landing in close proximity to the Menongue-Cuito Cuanavale road.
-The next day, several officers from the Soviet Military Mission in Menongue, accompanied by Cuban and Angolan troops, arrived at the crash site where they found all 21 bodies – the crew of 8 and 13 passengers – at the scene.
+The next day, several officers from the Soviet Military Mission in Menongue, accompanied by Cuban and Angolan troops, arrived at the crash site where they found all 21 bodies – 8 crew members and 13 passengers – at the scene.
 The human remains were first transported to Menongue for identification and later to Luanda.
 Coffins containing the remains of the Soviet crew and passengers were then transported to the Soviet Union.